Skip to content

 Read about how each value on the VAT return calculates.

-Depending on when your VAT return is due, you will need to:
+Depending on when your VAT return is due, you'll need to:

 • Create the VAT return from Sage Accounting